 6. Compromise every now and then

-7. Be respectful (always)
+7. Be respectful

+Mutual respect is a key element of a strong, intimate relationship.
 A fight or a disagreement is no reason to resort to personal attacks or yelling.
 In fact, a conflict requires more respect than ever.
 This boils down to having healthy boundaries with your partner.
 What is a deal breaker for you?
 What do you construe as disrespect?

-8. What makes a relationship stronger?
-Getting off your phones
+8. Get off your phones

 9. Speak your mind